Advanced Genomics Core

 Contact Us

-The Advanced Genomics Core is well-known for their “next-generation” sequencing (NGS), which has revolutionized research in virtually all biological fields in the past decade.
-By housing NGS and companion genomic technologies in a single facility, we provide centralized expertise in advanced methods that enables all researchers to effectively exploit them for making scientific discoveries.
+The Advanced Genomics Core is well-known for its “next-generation” sequencing (NGS), which has revolutionized research in virtually all biological fields in the past decade.
+By housing NGS and companion genomic technologies in a single facility, we provide centralized expertise in advanced methods that enable all researchers to effectively exploit them to make scientific discoveries.

 Dependable Resources